apache/johnzon/src/site/markdown/index.md

 A JAX-RS provider based on JSON-B is provided in the module as well.
 It is `org.apache.johnzon.jaxrs.jsonb.jaxrs.JsonbJaxrsProvider`.

 IMPORTANT: in JAX-RS 1.0 the provider can throw any exception he wants for an empty incoming stream on reader side.
-This had been broken in JAX-RS 2.x where it must throw a `javax.ws.rs.core.NoContentException`.
+This had been broken in JAX-RS 2.x where it must throw a `jakarta.ws.rs.core.NoContentException`.
 To ensure you can pick the implementation you can and limit the breaking changes, you can set ̀throwNoContentExceptionOnEmptyStreams` on the provider to switch between both behaviors.
 Default will be picked from the current available API.
 Finally, this behavior only works with `johnzon-core`.